 - P3 Projects: Identify developers

 Accordingly, the “progress payment” should completely compensate the waiving party for all work before on or before the date entered.
 Be careful that you identify the correct date (related to the work performed and paid for), and not just the date of the related payment application (which is irrelevant).

-Maker of the Check
+6. Maker of the Check

-Amount of the Check
+7. Amount of the Check

-This is the dollar amount of the payment.
-If payment is being made by ACH, credit card, or something other than a check, use common sense, and just enter the amount of the payment in this field.
+The amount of the check is the dollar amount of the payment (whether or not it is a physical check).
+If payment is by ACH, credit card, or something other than a check, use common sense, and just enter the amount of the payment in this field.

-Check Payable To
+8. Check Payable To